 I guess I’m not that taken with WoW and it’s supporting community.
 But even so, when a company as big as Microsoft has to resort to claiming a success, with the largest item within the system happening to be completely useless to the vast majority of Microsoft customers, you have to wonder what kind of herbs they’re smoking; don’t you?

 I guess what it boils down to, is that Microsoft are making tentative steps into the open source world.
-Yes this has to be applauded, as they’re starting to take note that open source is a paradigm-shifting phenomenon.
-However, I feel that Microsoft are treating open source like IBM treated it back in the late 1990s.
+Yes, this must be applauded, as they’re starting to take note that open source is a paradigm-shifting phenomenon.
+However, Microsoft are treating open source like IBM treated it back in the late 1990s.
 Which brings me back to the article that I saw this advert on: IBM Fingered Over Early Linux Mistakes.